 There are places in Alaska where the mosquito population could be classed as supreme, but with a little information you can avoid these highly miserable environments!
 So please read on...

 Mosquitoes without a doubt are one of my least favorite insects.
 I call them the 3 B’s.
 Buzz , bother, and bite.
-You may have been thinking of several other B words instead of those kinder ones.
+I won't blame you if you were thinking of several other B words instead of those kinder ones.
 Mosquitoes are a fact of life on our planet so finding ways to avoid or at least lessen their impact is important.
 Take heart, there are ways to mitigate the problem these bothersome creatures create.
 See... another B word!

 First and foremost, try and avoid areas where they love to live.
 Swampy, muskeg areas, and tundra are some of the more obvious areas where mosquitoes are plentiful.
 Some of the interior forest lands can also be buzzing pests.